wmhilton-stoplight/platform-docs/2.-workspaces/j.custom-domains.md

-# Using a Custom Domain
+# Use a Custom Domain

 Using a custom domain allows you to host your Stoplight workspace from a domain fully under your control.
 To setup a custom domain for your Stoplight workspace,